About

 Jonathan Gibbard

-Jonathan is an environmental professional with 19 years’ experience and is part of the senior leadership team for Ricardo, a leading international environmental and engineering consultancy.
-He looks after a team of ~200 people delivering a range of environmental solutions to public and private clients around the world – particularly in energy decarbonisation.
-He is dedicated to developing people and leadership, creating a high performance culture and helping organisations become more sustainable.
-Jonathan is Chair of the Commercialisation Committee and has a BSc in Marine Geography from Cardiff University and an MBA from Henley Business School.
+Jonathan is an environmental professional with 20 years’ experience.
+Jon runs his own company, Empowered2, providing leadership coaching, development and strategic support and was formally part of the senior leadership team for Ricardo, a leading international environmental and engineering consultancy.
+Jon was responsible for a team of ~200 people delivering a range of environmental solutions to public and private clients around the world – particularly in energy decarbonisation.
+He is dedicated to developing people and leadership, creating a high-performance culture and helping organisations become more sustainable.
+Jon is Chair of the Commercialisation Committee and has a BSc in Marine Geography from Cardiff University and an Exec MBA from Henley Business School.
 He is an enthusiastic amateur sailor and in 2007 completed 2 legs of the Clipper Round the World Yacht Race, taking responsibility as Watch leader for one of those legs, he loves being out at sea!